Double-partition Quantum Cluster Algebras: On compatible pairs

 \pof A short proof would be to say that this follows by bootstrapping.
 We give here a more detailed proof using the same principle: First assume that $n=m+1$ (or, analogously, $n=m-1$).
 The existence of $B_L$ will follow from the first parts of the proof.
 We prove the claims involving $B^{\textrm{R}}_L$ and $B_L^0$ by induction on the partial order on the set of broken lines.
 The induction starts with the line $L^-$.
 There are no mutable elements in ${\mathcal V}^-_{L^-}$ so $B^{\textrm{R}}_{L^-}$ and $B^0_{L^-}$ are empty.
 The other structure we start with is ${\mathcal V}_{L^-}$ and a compatible pair $(\Lambda_{L^-},B_{L^-})$ connected with this set of variables.
 The set of non-mutable elements is ${\mathcal C}={\mathcal C}^-_{L^+}$ as before.
 The matrix $\Lambda_{L^-}$ can, naturally, be explicitly written down.
-It is known from \cite{jj}[Proposition~4.11] that $\Lambda_{L^-}$ is invertible.
-Notice that all $2\times2$ block matrices in \cite{jj} must be multiplied by 2 to conform with the current assumptions.
+It is known from \cite{jj}[Proposition~4.5] that $\Lambda_{L^-}$ is invertible as a real matrix.
+Furthermore it follows from Proposition~4.11 {{}therein} that there is a block decomposition into $2\times2$ skew integer matrices.
 It follows then from the discussion on p.
 85 in \cite{jj} that there exists an integer matrix $A$ with $\det A=1$ such that $A(\Lambda_{L^-})A^t=\tilde D$ where $\tilde D$ is a block diagonal matrix consisting of $\frac12 m(m-1)$ $2\times 2$ blocks $\left( \right)$ and $m$ $2\times 2$ blocks $\left( \right)$.
-The existence of $B_{L^-}$ follows easily from this simply as a submatrix of $4\Lambda^{-1}$.
-It is a consequence of the analysis below, that only blocks with off diagonal entry $\pm4$ appear.
-At the moment, it is only the existence and uniqueness of $B_{L^-}$ that matters.
+The results in \cite{jj} are obtained where $q$ is a root of unity.
+The end results on the structure of $\Lambda_{L^-}$ are, however, independent of special choices of $q$, and hence apply to the block diagonalization of the integer matrix $\Lambda_{L^-}$ as in our case.
+It follows that $2\Lambda_{L^-}^{-1}=2{A^T}(A\Lambda_{L^-} A^T)^{-1}A$ is an integer matrix.
+The existence of $B_{L^-}$ follows easily from this as the $(m(m+1)\times (m(m+1)-c^-_L)$ sub-matrix of $-2\Lambda_{L^-}^{-1}$ consisting of the first $(m(m+1)-c^-_L)$ columns.
+At the moment, it is only the existence and uniqueness of $B_{L^-}$ (up to multiplication by a positive integer) that matters.
 After we have presented the induction step, we encourage the reader to take it right at the start as a simple exercise.